Bridge Firewall Configuration

 set firewall bridge …

-From main structure defined in Firewall Overview in this section you can find detailed information only for the next part of the general structure:
+From the main structure defined in Firewall Overview in this section you can find detailed information only for the next part of the general structure:

 - set firewall